February 21, 2022

 How to Make Ham and Bean Soup

-I saved the ham bone from our last holiday dinner, and I actually wrapped it in parchment paper and stored it in a freezer bag until I was ready to cook this ham and bean soup.
+I saved the ham bone from our last holiday dinner.
+I wrapped it in parchment paper and stored it in a freezer bag until I was ready to cook this ham and bean soup.

 If you’re looking for more comfort food recipes, check out these posts!